redlineod/TasksPlanner-service/README.md

 A Spring Boot RESTful API for managing tasks and task lists.

+## Overview
+This application is a backend API for managing tasks and task lists.
+It allows users to:
+- Create, read, update, and delete task lists
+- Add tasks to specific lists
+- Set task priorities (e.g., low, medium, high) and statuses (e.g., open, completed)
+- Assign due dates and descriptions to tasks
+- Retrieve all tasks in a list or a specific task by ID
+- Update task details and status
+- Delete tasks from a list

+The app uses **PostgreSQL** for data storage, supports **validation** and **error handling**, and is ready for deployment with **Docker**.
+It’s suitable for personal productivity, team task management, or as a backend for a to-do application.

 ## Features
 - CRUD operations for tasks and task lists
 - Task priorities and statuses